jakesco/fibbin/README.md

 # fibbin
 Temporary file sharing.

 ## Wrangler
 Cloudflare workers are managed using `wrangler`.

 Use `wrangler whoami` to get your account ID.

+Use `npm run preview` to enable testing workers.